coderefinery/git-intro/_episodes/02-basics.md

 This example is inspired by [Byron Smith](http://blog.byronjsmith.com), for original reference, see [this thread](http://lists.software-carpentry.org/pipermail/discuss/2016-May/004529.html).
-The motivation for taking a cooking recipe instead of a program is that everybody can relate to cooking but not everybody may be able to relate to a program written in Python.
+The motivation for taking a cooking recipe instead of a program is that everybody can relate to cooking but not everybody may be able to relate to a program written in e.g. Python or another language.

 Let us start!
 One of the basic principles of Git is that it is **easy to create repositories**: